Frequently Asked Questions

 8. How do I obtain statistical data regarding your program?

 Statistical data regarding our residency program can be obtained from the American Medical Association through FREIDA Online.
 Their website address is http://www.ama-assn.org/.

 9. What type of Fellowships does your program offer?

-Currently we offer a craniofacial fellowship program.
-Candidates for the fellowship program must have completed plastic surgery training in an approved program in the United States or have had comparable training and experience in a foreign hospital.
+Currently we offer craniofacial, microsurgery and hand fellowships.
+Candidates for the fellowship programs must have completed plastic surgery training in an approved program in the United States or have had comparable training and experience in a foreign hospital.
 Applications should be received no later than April 1st.
 Please contact the Fellowship Coordinator if you have questions.
 They can be reached at (650) 723-5824.